AnggaR96s/Reforestation/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## What do you call a cow with two legs?
+Lean beef.